REX advances ETH and SOL staking ETFs through uncommon C-Corp structure amid softer SEC stance

 Filing Comes After SEC Clarifies Staking Rules

-The filing was submitted just one day after the Securities and Exchange Commission (SEC) declared that protocol staking—whether conducted through self-direction, delegation, custodial services, or pooled arrangements—does not qualify as a securities transaction under federal regulations.
+The filer submitted the document just one day after the Securities and Exchange Commission (SEC) declared that protocol staking—whether through self-direction, delegation, custodial services, or pooled arrangements—does not qualify as a securities transaction under federal regulations.

-The staff letter clarified that participants “are not required to register” such activities, resolving a key legal uncertainty that had previously complicated ETF staking proposals.
+The staff letter clarified that participants “do not need to register” such activities, resolving a key legal uncertainty that had previously complicated ETF staking proposals.

-Analysts see the guidance as a gateway for fund providers aiming to generate yield from their proof-of-stake assets.
-While the SEC advised that related services—like slashing protection or early withdrawal options—will still be evaluated individually, the primary staking activity is no longer broadly restricted.
+Analysts view the guidance as a gateway for fund providers aiming to generate yield from their proof-of-stake assets.
+While the SEC will still evaluate related services—such as slashing protection or early withdrawal options—on a case-by-case basis, it no longer broadly restricts primary staking activity.

 LEAVE A REPLY